 You can configure the program to either send instant alerts or just daily summaries, allowing you to scroll through all the new reviews in a matter of seconds, instead of wasting hours clicking through dozens of consumer review sites.
 You can even isolate the reviews which require a response, thus keeping your reputation protection process organized.

-Google controls about 70% of all online searches.
-In 2009, the company made a major change to the algorithm it uses to rank websites, also taking the location of the person performing a search into account.
-As an example, someone searching for a local Chinese restaurant won’t see website listings from around the country on Google’s first page; the results will show relevant restaurants within the area.
+Google controls about 93% of all online searches.
+The company made a major change to its algorithm a decade ago, also taking the location of the person performing a search into account.
+For example, someone searching for a local Chinese restaurant won’t see website listings from around the country on Google’s first page; the results will show relevant restaurants within the area.

 This Google approach provides businesses with an incredible opportunity, because traffic generated from local searches converts into sales incredibly well.
 A Search Engine Watch study found that a staggering 61% of local searches result in a purchase.
-That’s even more impressive when you consider that local search results are what’s usually returned when conducting searches on mobile phones – the fastest growing segment for search engines.
+That’s even more impressive when you consider that these types of search results are usually returned when conducting searches on mobile phones – the fastest growing segment for search engines.

-Initially Google used Yelp reviews to help prioritize local search results, but then switched to its own local formula.
-This changed in 2014 with the “Pigeon” algorithm update, in which Google applied its general search engine ranking algorithm to its local search database as well.
-In simple terms, a site which ranks highly in Google’s regular search results will rank highly in local search results as well.
+Initially, Google used Yelp reviews to help prioritize local search results, but then switched to its own local formula.
+This changed in 2014 with the “Pigeon” algorithm update, in which Google applied its general search engine ranking algorithm to its Google My Business database (GMB) as well.
+In simple terms, a site which ranks highly in Google’s regular search results will rank highly in GMB as well.

-The initial step in managing consumer reviews on Google is to make sure you’re listed in the Google local search database.
+The initial step in managing consumer reviews on Google is to make sure you’re listed in the Google My Business database.
 Go to https://www.google.com/business/ to sign up; if you already have a Google account, you can use its user name / password combination to login.

 Search for your business, and then fill out its profile page; Google has already set up a blank template for most companies.
 Be sure to add as much information as possible, including links to your main website.
 Once complete, ask the customers to visit your Google business page and provide reviews.
 These reviews will appear along with your site listing in both local and general search results, where potential customers can easily see them.

-Google local search is quickly growing in importance these days, because most people use smart phones to find immediate solutions to their needs.
+Google My Business continues to grow in importance these days, because most people use smart phones to find immediate solutions to their needs.
 By building a base of positive reviews, you can easily stand out from the competition.

 Popular Social Media Monitoring Solutions